 A good business coach should help you refine your own processes so they are clear.
 Clear processes make it so that your business can scale because you can automate it or train other people once you have those nailed down.

 Your Coach Should Help You Lay the Foundation

 I was visiting with a small business owner who owns a moving business the other day.
 We were talking about expanding his business beyond him, and an analogy came to me.
-Expanding a business without a firm foundation is like stacking a heavy dresser on top of a wobbly glass end table in a moving truck.
+Growing a business without a firm foundation is like stacking a heavy dresser on top of a wobbly glass end table in a moving truck.

-“Expanding a business without a firm foundation is like stacking a heavy dresser on top of a wobbly glass end table in a moving truck.”
+“Growing a business without a firm foundation is like stacking a heavy dresser on top of a wobbly glass end table in a moving truck.”

 Your Business Coach Should Encourage You to Cover Your Assets

 Things are relatively simple when it's just you, but following the rules gets more critical and complex as you grow and add people.
 That's where a good business coach can help.
 I've seen multi-millionaires go bankrupt virtually overnight because their business was built like a house of cards, and when the wind blew, all came tumbling down.

 Your coach should help you follow the rules and make sure you have things like a proper LLC operating agreement, subcontractor agreements, policy manual, and insurance to cover yourself in the event of a problem.